ZaneA/HashTWM/README.md

 Quirks
 ---

-If HashTWM appears to freeze with 100% CPU this is almost definately a bug in the handling of linked lists.
-Open an issue and I'll look into it.

 If experimental mouse polling isn't enabled then you will need to set different mod keys for each instance of HashTWM.

-All Windows should be restored (ie. not minimized) before HashTWM is started.
-Otherwise, these windows will be taken into account in the tiling arrangement, but will stay minimized.
+All open windows will be restored (un-minimized) when HashTWM is started.

 Grid mode doesn't quite work right, last window isn't always tiled correctly, likely a mistake in my port.
 Other than that it works great.